alfille/HotApplePi/src/statement.md

 ![](images/box.jpg)

+Make a container out of a flattened cardboard tube by folding over the specially shaped ends.

 ## Questions

 * What is the exact shape of the box once folded?
-  * How do you go from unfolded to folded shape?
+  * Mathematically, do you go from unfolded to folded shape?
   * What are the constraints on the shape of the ends?

 ![](images/HAP2.jpeg)